HasanAmmar05/Subscription-Tracker-API/README.md

 # Subscription Tracker API

 ## Overview
-Welcome to the Subscription Tracker API, a robust Node.js backend application designed to manage user subscriptions efficiently.
-Built with modern tools like Express.js and MongoDB, this API handles user authentication, subscription management, and optional features like rate limiting and reminders.
-This project is ideal for developers looking to build or learn about secure, scalable API systems for subscription tracking.
+This project is a RESTful API for managing subscription services.
+It allows users to create accounts, track their various subscriptions (like streaming services, news sites, etc.), and receive reminders before renewal dates.
+The API includes authentication, subscription management, and integrates with Arcjet for rate limiting and bot protection.

 ## Tech Stack
 - **Node.js**: Powers the server runtime